AstralisSomnium/Spread_Desktop/README.md

 1. Ensures delegators rewards
    1. If the desired pool owns too low ADA for mining a block then the software collects all  “committed” delegators.
 When enough delegators are found then all of them are notified in order to make the delegation happen!

-## No release so far!

-At the moment we are working on the first release and now its nothing to download so far!

-The first software will be released during april, be exicted and click `WATCH` to this Github Repository on the right up corner.
-See you!

 # Requirements

 This page includes useful information on the supported Operating Systems as well that are needed to install and use SPRD.